benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 10.md

 ## UDP Sockets
 **UDP sockets**, on the other hand only contain a destination IP and a destination port.
 So, all packets directed to a UDP socket will end up in one destination.
 There is no memory of which device is being communicated with.
 These sockets are often shared across many sources.

+### UDP Demultiplexing
+When a UDP packet comes in, the operating system:
+1. Look up table of listening UDP sockets using (destination IP, destination port)
+	- If success, send packet to corresponding socket
+2. If fails, send an error to the client

 #demultiplexing